 - All staff will understand that children are capable of abusing their peers online.
-Cyberbullying, along with all other forms of bullying, will not be tolerated here. - Full details of how we will respond to cyberbullying are set out in our anti-bullying policy.
-This can be found on the school website.
+Cyberbullying, along with all other forms of bullying, will not be tolerated here. - Full details of how we will respond to cyberbullying are set out in our antibullying policy (this is on the school's website).